1 Part Course |

 • We are well aware of how legislation impacts firms, particularly when FCA expectations have changed.

 • The Economic Crime and Corporate Transparency Act course director is experienced as both a regulator and in training regulatory requirements across wholesale and retail financial firms.
-He will pass on past experiences to enhance the workshop and help bring it to life
+He will pass on past experiences to enhance the workshop and help bring it to life.

-• Our case studies enhance the learning points and are often found to be essential in truly understanding the requirements and growing the skills to apply them
+• Our case studies enhance the learning points and are often found to be essential in truly understanding the requirements and growing the skills to apply them.

-• The Economic Crime and Corporate Transparency Act 2023 introduces a new "Failure to Prevent" Fraud Offence, placing greater responsibility on businesses to prevent fraud within their organisations.
-This course will provide you with a comprehensive understanding of the new offence and equip you with the knowledge and tools to ensure your business is compliant.
+• Following the Bribery Act 2010, the Economic Crime and Corporate Transparency Act 2023 introduces a new Fraud Offence in September 2025, placing greater responsibility on businesses to prevent fraud within their organisations.
+Failure to prevent fraud training will provide organisations with a comprehensive understanding of the new offence and equip them with the knowledge and tools to ensure their business is compliant.

-They will explore the scope of the offence, understanding who is considered an "associated person" and how their actions could trigger corporate liability.
+During this course, you will explore the scope of the offence, understanding who is considered an "associated person" and how their actions could trigger corporate liability.
 Crucially, the training emphasises the importance of establishing a robust anti-fraud culture, covering practical steps for implementing effective prevention measures, from risk assessments and due diligence to internal controls and reporting mechanisms.

 Number of places: